-The County Highway Authority confirms that the submitted scheme would be acceptable for the purposes of adoption in terms of its internal route network.
-It is also noted that, in order to meet the requirements of the approved design code, additional transition strips will be required (in effect, a tool to provide cues to drivers that they are entering a lower order street typology) to be implemented; it is recommended that this be addressed by way of condition.
-It is noted that offstreet parking provision in accordance with the relevant standards in the Good Design for North West Leicestershire SPD and Leicestershire Highway Design Guide would be provided.
+Given the limited changes from the earlier scheme, the County Highway Authority again confirms that the submitted scheme would be acceptable in this regard.
+It is also again noted that, to meet the requirements of the approved design code, additional transition strips will be required (in effect, a tool to provide cues to drivers that they are entering a lower order street typology) to be implemented; it is recommended that this be addressed by way of condition.
+As previously, off-street parking provision in accordance with the relevant standards in the Good Design for North West Leicestershire SPD and Leicestershire Highway Design Guide would be provided.